National Library of Sweden, A 183

 Binding

 Early modern binding.
 Brown leather over wooden boards.
 5 double raised bands and endbands.
 2 hooked clasps with small, etched ornamental patterns.
-Blind stamped on LCO: the letters ‘I S D E’ and below ‘1614’.
+Blind-stamped on LCO: the letters ‘I S D E’, and below, ‘1614’.
 Spine: a paper label with the signum ‘324’; below, stamped in gold: the current signum, ‘A 183’.
-Remnants of a paper label below.
+Below, remnants of a paper label.

-A medallion on the LCOand RCO, outlined by a gilded laurel wreath; the rest of the motif worn off.
+A medallion on the LCO and RCO, outlined by a gilt laurel wreath; the rest of the motif worn off.
 A centre panel surrounded by a triple-outlined frame containing floral patterns.
 A flower in the corner of each centre panel.

 Origin